Article Overview: Grinnell Glacier Hike

 Grinnell Glacier Hike FAQs

 The color is from the way the water absorbs the spectrum of light.
-Glaciers bulldoze the rocks into fine powder, which makes its way to the water by melting snow.
-The slow-to-sink rock particles absorb the indigo colors while water soaks in the longer wavelengths of red, orange, and yellow.
-That leaves the beautiful blue and green mixtures to shine.
+Glaciers bulldoze the rocks into fine powder, which follows snow run-off to the lake.
+The slow-to-sink rock particles absorb the indigo colors.
+Water soaks in the longer wavelengths of red, orange, and yellow.
+That leaves the beautiful blue and green mixtures to shine. grinnell lake, glacier national park

 Glacier has up to 1,000 bears, both grizzly and black bears.
 Regardless of bear type, you should always make noise and talk to the bears.
 Most people will shout, “HEY, BEAR!” as they hike.